WingTangWong/AutoTuningFSRTrigger/README.md

 * Support for external LED or other indicator of internal acitivity
 * Independent reading and levelling for 3 FSR sensors
 * Independent status LED(s) for each sensor
+* LED status indicator support
+* Detect when FSR settles on a level that is too close to the ADC limit and alert

 Got a feature you are interested in me incorporating?
 Please file an issue.
 Thanks!

 CHANGELOG
 ==============

+** March 30th, 2014 **
+* Fixed board defines
+* Verified working on ATtiny85 (single FSR)

 ** March 29th, 2014 **
 * Reworked code to cleanup setup and main loop.